DevMountain/framework-shop/README.md

 To begin our project, we will be installing the required dependencies and configuring the router.

-//  and rendering our application through the router.

 ### Instructions

 * Install React Router.